 I'm Michael Krigsman, founder of consulting and research firm Asuret.
 My primary areas of interest are IT success, social business transformation, and related CIO issues.

 In addition to consulting, I often help enterprise vendors with marketing messages and positioning on technology products.

-In the last few years, I have worked with great organizations such as SAP, NetSuite, Appirio, Enterasys Networks, Savannah College of Art and Design, Liberty Financial Group, Focus.com, Dell, Microsoft, Seeburger Business Integration, Adobe, Mead Johnson Nutrition, Diamond Consulting, Seton Hill University, Moxie Software, FinancialForce.com, harmon.ie, and IDC.
-Previously, as CEO of Cambridge Publications, I oversaw projects for over one hundred major corporations and venture-funded startups.
+In recent times, I have worked with great organizations such as SAP, NetSuite, Microsoft, Appirio, Enterasys Networks, Savannah College of Art and Design, Liberty Financial Group, Focus.com, Dell, Seeburger Business Integration, Adobe, Mead Johnson Nutrition, Diamond Consulting, Seton Hill University, Moxie Software, FinancialForce.com, harmon.ie, NextPrinciples, Scribe Software, Tactile, and IDC.
+Previously, as CEO of Cambridge Publications, I oversaw partnerships with over one hundred major corporations and venture-funded startups.

 I am also a photographer with photos published by organizations such as the Wall Street Journal, Inc. Magazine, MIT, CNET News, the National Park Service, and others.